MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/scale-app.md

 <details>
 <summary>Showcase Teams app in leading industry events</summary>

 While building traction, you showcased the collaborative app in Teams during your annual customer conference.
-It’s time to expand the coverage to well-known public industry events where you've a prominent presence or conferences which you sponsor.
+It’s time to expand the coverage to well-known public industry events where you have a prominent presence or conferences which you sponsor.
 Your executives can include the Teams app in their keynote or showcase your innovation centre stage.
 Doing so is bound to attract both existing and new prospective customers.

 [Back to top](#what-should-you-do-during-the-scale-stage)
 </details>